Resilience: What Is It and Why is it Crucial for Female Leaders?

 Do you actively identify and nurture supportive work relationships that provide you with support, mentorship, advocacy and opportunity?

-Do you step outside your comfort zone and activity seek our connections that are diverse?
+Do you step outside your comfort zone and actively seek out connections that are diverse?

 We see a further role in how connection supports your resilience – self-connection: taking quality time to recharge and reconnect to what is most vital – your essential self.